tylim88/FirelordJSDoc/docs/highlights/set.md

 }
 ```

-The question is, should FirelordJS alters the behavior of set, so it tallies with the behavior of update?
+The question is, should FirelordJS alters the behavior of set, so it tallies with the characteristic of update?

-FirestoreJS trying not to alters the behavior if possible, the reason FirelordJS alters update because of implicit data deletion effect, alteration is out of necessity.
+FirestoreJS trying not to alters the behavior if possible, the reason FirelordJS alters update because of update's implicit data deletion, so it is out of necessity.

 But there is no dangerous implicit effect in set operations, so FirestoreJS keep thing as it is now.

-## About Merge And Merge Fields 🕊️

-Keep in mind that because all members are partial, merge and merge fields introduce 3 filters states, avoid it if possible.
+Will give this a deeper thought in future.